-International Affairs in Anthropology majors receive excellent preparation for careers in law, foreign service, international development, international business and economics, government and diplomatic service.
+International Affairs majors (Culture, Conflict, and Globalization concentration) receive excellent preparation for careers in law, foreign service, international development, international business and economics, government, and diplomatic service.

 Students with course work and practical experience in archaeology, as well as those with graduate degrees in archaeology, have found employment with public agencies and private organizations concerned with cultural resource management.

 Special Resources and Programs:

 The archaeology faculty has expertise in North America, South America, and the Mediterranean.
 The cultural anthropologists have expertise in North America, Latin America, Europe, and Asia.

 Periodically, the anthropology faculty offers field schools in archaeology and ethnography.
 Students also are encouraged to participate in research programs in New England and the Maritime Provinces currently in progress.
 In recent years students have been hired to work on archaeology field and laboratory projects, in the Maine Folklife Center, and the Hudson Museum of Anthropology.